linuxacademy/extension-chrome-editctl/README.md

 ## Installation

 To enable, go to `chrome://extensions` in your browser and enable developer mode.
-Click **Load unpacked extension...** and select the directory where this is stored.
+Click **Load unpacked extension...** and select the directory where you've cloned this project.

 ## Modifying Javascript